Levi Duchman: Early and personal life

+In September 2022, Duchman married Lea Hadad, a Belgian woman of Moroccan Jewish descent, in the UAE's largest Jewish event.
+Around 1500 people attended, including prominent Emiratis and over 20 foreign ambassadors.

 Rabbinical career

-Rabbi Duchman has been establishing Jewish institutions and services for the local Jewish community and Jewish visitors across the UAE since 2014.
+Duchman has been establishing Jewish institutions and services for the local Jewish community and Jewish visitors across the UAE since 2014.
 It was in 2019, following the Abraham Accords signed with Israel, that the UAE leadership gave its official recognition to the local Jewish community.
 As the UAE's resident rabbi, Duchman received the first rabbinical license, license 001.

-He is an executive board member of the Alliance of Rabbis in Islamic States.
+Duchman is an executive board member of the Alliance of Rabbis in Islamic States.
 He has visited many other countries in Arabia, including Kuwait, Bahrain, and Oman.
-He was responsible for fixing the Mezuzah on the Israeli–UAE Embassy in Abu Dhabi.
+He was responsible for affixing the Mezuzah on the Israeli–UAE Embassy in Abu Dhabi.

 Kashrut in UAE

-Rabbi Duchman founded the UAE's official Kosher Certification, the first to be fully licensed by the UAE authorities.
-Emirates Agency for Kosher Certification (EAKC) is the first legal entity responsible for the assessment of foods, products, processes and services to ensure compliance with Orthodox Jewish dietary laws.
+Duchman founded the UAE's official Kosher Certification, the first to be fully licensed by the UAE authorities.
+Emirates Agency for Kosher Certification (EAKC) is the first legal entity responsible for the assessment of foods, products, processes and services to ensure compliance with Jewish dietary laws.
 Armani/Kaf is the UAE's first Glatt Kosher Restaurant open in Dubai's Burj Khalifa, supervised under the EAKC.
-Rabbi Levi Duchman has awarded kosher certificates to slaughterhouses, and provides kosher food for restaurants, hotels, and food factories.

-One thousand EAKC certified kosher chickens per week are provided to the community by local Shechita.
+Duchman has awarded kosher certificates to slaughterhouses, and provides kosher food for restaurants, hotels, and food factories.
+One thousand EAKC certified kosher chickens per week are provided to the community by local shechita.
 In May 2020, it was reported that the JCC of the UAE has imported the largest kosher meat shipment in the history of the community.

-Duchman assisted the Staff of Mohamed Bin Zayed with establishing Kosher Meals for a meeting between the Prince and Yair Lapid.
+Duchman assisted the Staff of Mohamed Bin Zayed with establishing kosher meals for a meeting between the Prince and Yair Lapid.

-In May 2022, Rabbi Duchman was invited by UAE President Sheikh Mohammed bin Zayed Al Nahyan to extend his condolences on the passing of the late Sheikh Khalifa bin Zayed Al Nahyan at the Presidential Palace, on behalf of the world's Jewish community.
-Rabbi Duchman thanked the UAE leadership for its longstanding support of the Jewish UAE community and for its promotion of tolerance and coexistence across the Emirates and the region.
+In May 2022, Duchman was invited by UAE President Sheikh Mohammed bin Zayed Al Nahyan to extend his condolences on the passing of the late Sheikh Khalifa bin Zayed Al Nahyan at the Presidential Palace, on behalf of the world's Jewish community.
+Duchman thanked the UAE leadership for its longstanding support of the Jewish UAE community and for its promotion of tolerance and coexistence across the Emirates and the region.

-Personal life

-Levi Duchman is the son of Feiga and Rabbi Shalom Duchman, director of the Colel Chabad.

-Duchman is fluent in 5 languages, including Arabic and French.